Why knowing the difference between Lead Generation and Demand Generation helps you market

-You may not have market-defining ad budgets like Apple, but creating demand can happen on a small scale, and it can directly link to success in your lead funnel.
+Don’t have Apple’s market-defining ad budgets?
+Don’t worry—creating demand can happen on a small scale, and can directly link to lead funnel success.

 Marketers use the lead generation funnel to build awareness, educate, and then convert potential customers into committed buyers.
-Because the lead generation funnel is so widely used, many marketers operate on the assumption that their target audience already wants the type of product or service they offer.
+Because this funnel is so widely used, many marketers assume that their target audience already wants what they’re offering.
 But if your marketing strategy only leverages a lead generation funnel, you could be limiting the size of your overall market.

-Today, we’re going to remind you about (or introduce you to) the magic of demand generation: a marketing strategy that creates demand where there originally was none.
+Today, we’re going to remind you about (or introduce you to) the magic of demand generation.
+It’s a marketing strategy that creates demand where there originally was none.

 Understanding the difference between Lead Generation and Demand Generation